lmaccherone/documentdb-utils/README.md

 * `<old-method>Multi(linkArray, ..., callback)` and `<old-method>ArrayMulti(linkArray, ..., callback)` as automatic fan-out to multiple collections, sprocs, etc. for each method whose first parameter is a link.
 If you want to run the same query against multiple collections or call a sproc by the same name in different collections, you can now do that with one line.
 The results are automatically aggregated into a single callback response.
 Example: `executeStoredProcedureMulti(arrayOfCollecitonLinks, 'countDocuments', callback)`.

-* Stats on the number of round trips and RU costs used by each operation even when the operation is expanded to many low-level operations.
+* Aggregated stats on the number of round trips and RU costs used by `...Multi()` operations.

 * `<old-method>AsyncJSIterator(item, callback)` wrapper of methods to enable use of async.js's higher order functions like map, filter, etc. This is used internally to provide the multi-link capability but you can use it yourself to compose your own.
+See test code for examples.

 ### The kitchen sink ###

 * link and link array generator.
 Example: `getLinkArray('myDB', [1, 2], 'mySproc')` results in `['dbs/myDB/colls/1/sprocs/mySproc', 'dbs/myDB/colls/2/sprocs/mySproc']`

-* expandSproc functionality allows you to "require" npm modules from within your stored procedures as well as DRY for utility functions in your sprocs
+* expandScript functionality allows you to "require" npm modules from within your stored procedures as well as DRY for utility functions in your sprocs

 * loadSprocs/loadUDFs automatically expands and loads every sproc/UDF in a directory to a list of collections